saurabhsoodpec/selfdriving/CarND-Capstone/README.md

 5. If the ratio of RED is more than a particular threshold, over any other color then we classify that the light is RED.
 6. This response is sent back to "tl_detector" node to publish it to topic "/traffic_waypoint" which is read by the "waypoint_updater" node.

+More details and examples on the implementation are available on [Jupyter Notebook](https://github.com/saurabhsoodpec/selfdriving/blob/master/CarND-Capstone/ros/src/tl_detector/light_classification/tl_classifier.ipynb)

 # Object Classification Results:
 ![tl-classification-results 1](./imgs/tl-classification-results1.png)
 ![tl-classification-results 1](./imgs/tl-classification-results2.png)
 ![tl-classification-results 1](./imgs/tl-classification-results3.png)
 ![tl-classification-results 1](./imgs/tl-classification-results4.png)

-Details on the implementation are available on [Jupyter Notebook](https://github.com/saurabhsoodpec/selfdriving/blob/master/CarND-Capstone/ros/src/tl_detector/light_classification/tl_classifier.ipynb)

 # Original documentation and installation details